Jared Woodfill: Anti-vaccine litigation

 In 2021, Woodfill filed an anti-vaccination lawsuit on behalf of a group of employees of Houston Methodist Hospital who refused to receive the COVID-19 vaccine, as required by the hospital.
 Of Houston Methodist's 26,000 staffers, 99% had received the vaccine, but 178 employees (including some receptionists, technicians, administrative workers, and nurses) refused and were suspended without pay as a result; of these, 117 employees represented by Woodfill sued the hospital system.
 The plaintiffs' complaint falsely characterized the COVID-19 vaccines as "experimental" and mRNA vaccines as "gene modification"; in fact, the COVID-19 vaccines are safe and effective, received emergency use authorization from the U.S. Food and Drug Administration, and do not modify genes.
 Woodfill's lawsuit was dismissed; in rejecting the suit, U.S. District Judge Lynn Hughes wrote that the plaintiffs' claim that the COVID-19 vaccines were "experimental and dangerous" was false and irrelevant and that the plaintiffs' comparison of the hospital's vaccine requirement to Nazi human experimentation during the Holocaust was "reprehensible."
 Woodfill unsuccessfully appealed to the U.S. Court of Appeals for the Fifth Circuit, which in 2022 affirmed the judgment of the district court.

 2024 campaign for state House

-In 2023, Woodfill announced his run for state House in the 138th district, challenging incumbent incumbent Republican Lacey Hull.
+In 2023, Woodfill announced his run for state House in the 138th district, challenging incumbent Republican Lacey Hull.
 The district includes Jersey Village and other portions of the Cypress-Fairbanks (Cy-Fair) area.
 Although Hull is among the chamber's most conservative members, Woodfill accused her of being insufficiently conservative.
 Woodfill said that, if elected, he planned to run for House speaker.

 Woodfill's primary challenge was backed by Texas Agriculture Commissioner Sid Miller and Texas Attorney General Ken Paxton.
 In 2023, when Paxton was impeached and faced removal from office, Woodfill rallied behind Paxton, and raised money for his defense.
 During his 2024 campaign, Woodfill criticized Hull for voting to impeach Paxton.
 In the March 2024 Republican primary, Hull defeated Woodfill.
 Hull received 8,835 votes (61.15%) and Woodfill 5,613 votes (38.85%).